VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 3. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-4. In the wizardВ Step 1 set import job name, click "Select file", navigate toВ ImportsВ folder and choose the prices import file as template.
+4. In the wizard Step 1 set import job name, click "Select file", navigate to Imports folder and choose the prices import file as template.
 The column delimiter will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below: